 Tanabata: The Night When Love Prevails

-Wish Upon a Star
+Tonight, Wish Upon a Star

 One of the most famous summer festivals in Japan, Tanabata, usually celebrated on July 7, literally means the “seventh night.”
 Known as the Star Festival, it is one of the many Japanese festivals originating from China and has been celebrated in Japan since the 700s.

 Though there are a few variations about the origins of Tanabata, all revolve around two lovers who have to cross galaxies to be with each other only for one single night each year.

-Shonan Hiratsuka Tanabata Festival, Kanagawa Prefecture
+Shonan Hiratsuka Tanabata Festival (Kanagawa)